How to Treat Hair Loss and Itching in Dogs Due to Overactive Yeast

 At first, I bathed her every day.
 She was so happy with the reduced itchiness that her depression was lifted immediately.
 A lot of her hair came off at first, so she looked worse initially.
 I was really concerned that I wasn't doing the right thing, but it proved to be okay in the long run.
 Her hair loss stopped after about 5 days.

-I covered her really sore patches in .
+I covered her really sore patches in Sudocrem, which is a diaper cream.
 This is commonly used on babies, but I used it on my dog, and it gave her instant relief.
 The tub says that it contains antiseptic and healing qualities.
 It is very thick and sticky, so it stays put very well.
 This cream does include zinc oxide, which is used to treat mild diaper rash with a yeast infection.
 Some people are concerned that zinc oxide is poisonous for dogs, but my research has indicated that this is only true if a large amount is ingested.
 To ensure that your dog does not eat it, make sure to store the tub away from them and try to stop any licking of the treated area as much as possible.
-Sudocrem

 At a different time of the day, I also rubbed pure aloe vera mixed with a few drops of tea tree oil onto the less raw spots to help them heal.
 I read that some people dab their dogs with apple cider vinegar diluted to 50 percent, which stops itching and kills yeast.
 None of these ingredients are very expensive.
 You can try all of them in a day or just select the ones that work for you and your pet.
 Make sure you dilute them so you don't cause discomfort to your dog.